OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-05.md

 ## Genesis 5:16

-After he became the father of Jared, Mahalalel lived 830 years and had other sons and daughters.
+Following the birth of Jared, Mahalalel lived 830 years and had other sons and daughters.

 ## Genesis 5:17